 New York State has passed a bill that will add siblings as covered family members under the state paid family leave program!
-Once signed by Governor Cuomo, this amendment will ensure that covered workers will be able to take paid family leave to care for their seriously ill siblings, in addition to the already covered family members under the law, beginning in January 2022.
+This amendment will ensure that covered workers will be able to take paid family leave to care for their seriously ill siblings, in addition to the already covered family members under the law, beginning in January 2023.
+(November 2021 update: This bill has been signed into law by Governor Kathy Hochul.)

 According to the U.S. Census Bureau, 78% of children in the country—nearly 60 million children—live with at least one sibling.
 Sibling ties are some of the closest and most enduring relationships in many people’s lives, and we are thrilled to see the state of New York honoring these vital relationships and enabling workers to care for more family members in times of need without suffering from lost income.